hashicorp/terraform-provider-azuread/docs/guides/microsoft-graph.md

 Accordingly, in version 2.0 of the provider the following fields have changed.

+### Data source: `azuread_application`

+The `display_name` property is now matched case-insensitively which mirrors the behaviour of Azure Active Directory.

 ### Resource: `azuread_application`

 The `app_role` block is no longer Computed, omitting this block will cause Terraform to remove any app roles published by an application.